adamjakab/BeetsPluginXtractor/README.md

 The `force` option instructs the plugin to execute on items which already have the required properties.

 The `threads` option sets the number of concurrent executions.
+By default this is set to 1.
-If you remove this option the number of cores present on your machine will be used.
+If you remove this option or if you set it to 0 the number of CPU cores present on your machine will be used.
 The extraction is quite a CPU intensive process so there might be cases when you want to limit it to just 1.

 The `write` option instructs the plugin to write the extracted attributes to the media file right away.
 Note that only `bpm` is actually written to the media file, all the other attributes are flex attributes and are only stored in the database.

 The `dry-run` option shows what would be done without actually doing it.

 **NOTE**: Please note that the `auto` option is not yet implemented.
 For now you will have to call the xtractor plugin manually.

 ## Usage